Introduction

 Full-time track

-Typically attracting young fellows as residents to Maastricht to work most of their time (0.8-1.0 fte) on their PhD research, funded by a UNU-MERIT fellowship or an external grant or scholarship.
+Typically attracting fellows as residents to Maastricht to work most of their time (0.8-1.0 FTE) on their PhD research, funded by a UNU-MERIT fellowship, an external grant or scholarship, or an employment contract..

 Typically attracting professionals and researchers with full- or part-time jobs that allow them to combine their careers with obtaining a PhD.
 They secure their own funding and work mainly on their dissertation from the country where they live and/or work and come to Maastricht at least twice a year for training and interaction with peers and supervisors.

-Salaried PhD positions at UNU-MERIT are less common, but not excluded.
-At UNU-MERIT (salaried) PhD candidates are mainly recruited by way of externally funded projects.
-Vacancies are, therefore, usually only advertised when a professor obtained an external grant.
+Salaried PhD positions at UNU-MERIT are less common, but not excluded, and are mainly recruited by way of externally funded projects.
+Vacancies are therefore usually only advertised when a professor has obtained an external grant and the topic of the PhD dissertation is more or less fixed.
 In coordination with the PhD programme director, these fellows can be allowed to participate in one of the PhD programmes in a flexible manner, depending on their time available for PhD research and training needs.

 If you need additional information about the full-time PhD track, please contact Julia Walczyk at PhDprogramme@merit.unu.edu

-If you need additional information about the part-time PhD track, please contact Soha Youssef at PhD-parttime@merit.unu.edu
+If you need additional information about the dual career PhD track, please contact Soha Youssef at phdprogramme@merit.unu.edu